jollycar/LUKS-on-Raspberry-Pi-5/index.md

 ***Last updated: April 2024.***

+***NOTE: THIS GUID IS UNRELIABLE FOR NOW.
+IT IS CONTINUOUSLY BEING UPDATED WHILE I TRY TO MAKE THIS WORK ON MY RPI 5***

 This guide explains how to encrypt the root partition of a nvme drive with Raspberry Pi OS (Debian GNU/Linux 12 (bookworm)) with LUKS.
 The process requires a Raspberry Pi 5 running Raspberry Pi OS (Debian GNU/Linux 12 (bookworm)) on the nvme drive